zipvilization/Zipvilization/world/time/index.md

 # Structural Recognition Is Not Biological Maturity

-This distinction matters for Humans, interfaces and AI.
+This distinction must remain visible to Humans, interfaces and AI.

-A higher territorial level can be structurally recognized while its corresponding biological development remains incomplete.
+A higher territorial level can be structurally recognized while its biological development remains incomplete.

 Therefore: